infused/blamer/README.md

       end
     end

-If you don't want to use `User.current_user` you can override this behavior by writing your own *userstamp_object* method in ActiveRecord::Base or any of your models.
-For example, to use Person.current:
+If you don't want to use `User.current_user` you can override this behavior by writing your own `userstamp_object` method in ActiveRecord::Base or any of your models.
+For example, to use `Person.current` instead:

     def userstamp_object
       Person.current